 In the socio-economic and the political life of Turkey, there are important processes that can have a serious impact on the foreign policy pursued by Ankara, and even give the foreign policy of the country dangerously unpredictable.

-In late January 2017, the international rating agency Fitch lowered the long-term credit rating of Turkey in foreign currency to a record low "junk" level of BB + with the previous "investment" BBB- level.
-However, it is not only and not so much in foreign exchange borrowing and speculation.
-Much more dangerous is the negative trends in Turkey's gross domestic product.
-According to the assessment agency Fitch experts, the average growth of the Turkish gross domestic product in 2016-2018 years exceeds 2,3% compared with 7,1% in 2011-2015 years.
-"Changes in policy and security matters undermine the institutional independence and economy", - believe in Fitch and conclude that in Turkey "significant security problems are likely to persist."
+At the end of January 2017, the international rating agency Fitch reduced Turkey's long-term credit rating in foreign currency to a record low "garbage" level of BB + from the previous "investment" level of BBB-.
+However, the matter is not only and not so much in currency borrowing and speculation.
+Negative tendencies in the sphere of Turkey's gross domestic product are much more dangerous.
+According to Fitch experts, the average growth of the Turkish gross domestic product in 2016-2018 will not exceed 2,3% in comparison with 7,1% in 2011-2015.
+"Changes in policy and security issues undermine the economy and institutional independence," Fitch believes, and conclude that in Turkey "significant security problems are likely to persist."

-All these factors have in the case of Turkey, two key consequences directly related to the scope of its national security - a significant increase in external debt while reducing the investment appeal.
-Sustained current account deficit of the balance of payments in the year exceeded 2016 4% of the Turkish GDP, short-term external debt of the country by the end of November 2016 100 has reached billion, 84% of which is denominated in foreign currency.
-This amount is equal to the size of foreign exchange reserves, which at the end of November fell to 98 billion dollars.
-At the same time, Turkey soglasnootsenkam international experts, was "extremely vulnerable to an outflow of foreign capital."
+All of the above factors have in the case of Turkey, two key consequences directly related to its national security - a significant increase in external debt while reducing investment attractiveness.
+The stable deficit of the current balance of payments in 2016 exceeded 4% of the Turkish GDP, short-term foreign debt of the country by the end of November 2016 reached 100 billion dollars, 84% of which is denominated in foreign currency.
+This amount is equal to the size of the gold and foreign exchange reserves, which at the end of November decreased to 98 billion dollars.
+At the same time, according to the assessments of international experts, Turkey has become "extremely vulnerable to outflow of foreign capital".

 Do not carry a lower risk for the Turkish and global processes in the trade, economic and political spheres.
 Not by chance the London weekly The Economist has included the country (along with China, Mexico, South Africa and Brazil) in the list of states that may suffer the maximum financial and economic losses in case of changes in the political and economic priorities of the new US administration.

-According to available information, the observed over the past years a steady increase of the crisis phenomena in the Turkish economy has already received a very specific political dimension in the form of the upcoming referendum on constitutional amendments.
-According to the CEC, the plebiscite must pass 16 April.
-In late January, the relevant amendments have already been supported by the Parliament, where the majority are members of the Justice and Development Party.
-And now the ruling coalition will try to use the socio-economic situation in the country in order to maximize their own electorate to mobilize in support of the proposed constitutional changes - and do not miss the moment when the financial and economic problems might turn against the government and the president.
+According to available information, the steady growth of crisis phenomena observed in the Turkish economy over the past year has already received a very concrete political dimension in the form of a forthcoming referendum on constitutional amendments.
+According to the decision of the Central Election Commission, the plebiscite must pass 16 April.
+At the end of January, the relevant amendments were already supported by the parliament, where the MPs from the Justice and Development Party have the most votes.
+And now the ruling coalition will try to use the socio-economic situation in the country in order to mobilize its own electorate as much as possible in support of the proposed constitutional changes - and at the same time not to miss the moment when financial and economic problems can turn against the government and the president.

 The most massive since the days of Kemal Ataturk change the basic law of the country in the direction of its transformation into a presidential republic - a key point of the theory and practice of the current heads of State Recep Tayyip Erdogan.
 Turkey's current constitution was adopted in 1982 year, when the country was shaken by political instability and military coups that led to 1981 year to the adoption of the law on the prohibition of the existing political parties.
 Then a draft basic law on referendum was 91% of the vote.

-Erdogan is expected to start the mechanism of constitutional reform back in 2013 year, however, the protests in Taksim Square in Istanbul and beyond political instability slowed down this process.
-Nevertheless, it is clear that Erdogan will not abandon the idea to establish the country as much as possible and customize the model of government.
-In particular, if the upcoming referendum, the majority will support the amendments to Turkey's 2019 year will be abolished the post of prime minister and head of government will be the president.
-In addition, the President will receive the right to issue decrees to declare a state of emergency, appoint ministers and other senior officials and dissolve parliament.
-Just the year 2019 scheduled and the holding of presidential and parliamentary elections.
-The presidential term will be five years, renewable for a second term.
-Thus, Recep Tayyip Erdogan, will have the right to run for president in 2019 year for five years, and in the year 2024 go for re-election for another five years.
+Erdogan expected to launch the mechanism of constitutional reform in 2013, but protests in Taksim Square in Istanbul and the subsequent period of internal political instability slowed down the said process.
+Nevertheless, it is obvious that Erdogan will not abandon the idea of creating in the country a maximally adjusted model of the state system.
+In particular, if in the upcoming referendum the majority supports the amendments, in Turkey, the post of prime minister will be abolished in 2019, and the head of the government will be the president himself.
+In addition, the head of state will have the right to independently issue decrees, declare a state of emergency, appoint ministers and other high-ranking officials and dissolve the parliament.
+Just for 2019 year scheduled and holding presidential and parliamentary elections.
+The presidential term will be five years with the possibility of re-election for a second term.
+Thus, Recep Tayyip Erdogan will get the right to run for presidency in 2019 for a five-year term, and in 2024 to go for re-election for another five years.

-Another key point: the new draft constitution (and in this fundamental difference between the current situation of the constitutional reform 1982 years) gives the president the right to suspend membership in a political party for a period of execution of presidential powers.
-With regard to Recep Tayyip Erdogan, which means the possibility to return to the leadership in the Justice and Development Party (abandoned them 2014 year) - which will further strengthen the centralization of power in Turkey, "hooked" on the presidential figure and the party-representative and executive powers.
-It is no accident, according to Turkish sources, the current bill on constitutional reform was prepared in a narrow circle of leadership Justice and Development Party, without consultation with other parties and any public debate.
+Another key point: the draft of a new constitution (and this is the fundamental difference of the current situation from the constitutional reform of the year 1982) gives the president the right not to suspend membership in a political party for the period of presidential authority.
+With reference to Recep Tayyip Erdogan this means the opportunity to return to leadership in the Justice and Development Party (left by him in 2014) - which will further strengthen the centralization of power in Turkey by "closing" both party-representative and executive powers on the presidential figure.
+It is no coincidence, according to Turkish sources, that the current bill on constitutional reform was prepared in a narrow circle of the leadership of the Justice and Development Party without consulting with representatives of other parties and any public discussion.

-In this situation, the question of the likely outcome of the forthcoming referendum occurs.
-Getting the support of the required majority in parliament is not difficult for the ruling majority Justice and Development Party.
-Against the bill on constitutional reform expectedly voted deputies of the opposition Republican People's Party (CHP) and the pro-Kurdish Democratic People's Party, which together got 36% in the last parliamentary elections 2015 years.
-CHP leader Kemal Kılıçdaroğlu called the vote a "betrayal of the Parliament of their own history."
+In this situation, the question arises about the likely outcome of the upcoming referendum.
+Getting support for the required majority in parliament was not difficult for the ruling majority of the Justice and Development Party.
+Against the bill on constitutional reform, the deputies of the opposition People's Republican Party (NPP) and the pro-Kurdish Democratic People's Party, who in sum received 36% in the last parliamentary elections of 2015, expectedly voted.
+The leader of the NRP, Kemal Kılıçdaroglu, called the results of the vote "the betrayal of the parliament by his own history".

 However, the outcome of the forthcoming referendum is not so obvious for President Erdogan.
 Sociological studies conducted by two leading agencies of the country - Gur's A & G Research and Metropoll, given the opposite meaning of, but they both show that neither supporters nor opponents of the constitutional reform does not have a stable majority.
 According to a study by Gur's A & G Research, 52% of voters would vote "for", while the forecast Metropoll says that 51% of the electorate would vote "against".